Most Philadelphians haven’t been to the Liberty Bell since a middle school field trip–basically a requirement if you’re living in Pennsylvania.

 39) Picnic on the Water

-Race Street Pier is a gem on the Delaware River waterfront, offering a great view of the river and the Ben Franklin Bridge, which is illuminated at night.
+Race Street Pier, located just north of the incredible Cherry Street Pier, is a gem on the Delaware River waterfront, offering a great view of the river and the Ben Franklin Bridge, which is illuminated at night.

 40) Celebrate the Fungus Among Us